 For business clients, Nick leans on his extensive business leadership training and experience to counsel on the specialized legal, business and emotional issues of succession, exit and continuity planning to help business owners effectively transition out of their businesses.
 He resolves real property issues; drafts corporate documents such as buy-sell agreements, contracts, leases, and other legal documents; and advises on entity formation.
 His clients include startups, small to mid-size businesses, family-owned businesses, farms, and agribusinesses.

 While earning his law degree, Nick also earned a Master’s of Business Administration through a joint degree program between Michigan State University College of Law and Grand Valley State University.
 He has studied in Tokyo, Japan, and Innsbruck, Austria.
 Nick has served as an adjunct professor at Grand Valley State University, where he has taught entrepreneurship classes on business plan development, management and marketing, as well as finance and accounting.
-Nick has volunteered as an instructor and advisor for Hope College’s Center for Faithful Leadership, consults with students and Hope’s Entrepreneurship Initiative where he has taught Entrepreneurial Leadership and encourages students to practice business as mission.
+Nick has volunteered as an instructor and advisor for Hope College’s Center for Faithful Leadership and Hope’s Entrepreneurship Initiative where he has taught Entrepreneurial Leadership and encourages students to practice business as mission.

 Adjunct Faculty – Grand Valley State University

 Volunteer Advisor – Hope College Center for Faithful Leadership